DrOreo002/GrowtopiaBot/README.md

 Currently this bot has a few features that you can try via in game chat!

 > !follow (Bot will follow you)
 > !stop (Stop following)

-And few others thats not important
+And few others thats not important.
+You can take a look by your self in the source code.
+just scroll down a bit..

 # About
 This is actually not made by me (DrOreo002) but I've edited the source so it will be compatible without QT and you can
 compile it using Visual Studio